gaborbernat/algo-notes/problem_solutions/most_divisors.md

 To find prime divisors, we uses sieve methods.
 To pick as many as prime divisors possible, we apply greedy strategy.
 We always pick the most least $$k$$ prime divisors until the product of all these divisors is larger than $$n$$.
 Then we start to find non-prime divisors.
-As any muliple of a prime number won't be prime, so we can choose to multiply one of our prime divisors to produce more divisor less than $$\sqrt(n)$$.
+As any multiple of a prime number won't be prime, so we can choose to multiply one of our prime divisors to produce more divisor less than $$\sqrt(n)$$.
 We keep multiplying until the product exceed $$n$$.
-Obviously, to be able to multiply as many times as possible, we need to muliple the least divisor.
+Obviously, to be able to multiply as many times as possible, we need to multiple the least divisor.
 So greedy strategy again, we always pick multiple of $$2$$ as a non-prime divisor.